TriviaPay/TriviaBackEnd/README.md

 ## Automatic Deployment

-The application is automatically deployed to Render when changes are pushed to the main branch using GitHub Actions.
+The application is automatically deployed to Vercel when changes are pushed to the main branch using GitHub Actions.

 ## Authentication (Descope)